 15. And Abdon ben Hillel the Pirathonite died, and he was buried in Pirathon in the territory of Ephraim, in the hill country of the Amalekites.

 ¶1.
-And the children of Israel again did evil in the eyes of Jehovah, and He gave them over into the hand of the Philistines.
+And the children of Israel began again to do what was evil in the eyes of Jehovah, and so, Jehovah gave them over into the hand of the Philistines forty years.

-4.So, beware now, I beg you, and do not drink wine or strong drink, or eat any unlearn thing,
+4.So, beware now, I beg you, and do not drink wine or strong drink, or eat any unclean thing,

-5.for behold, you will be with child and you will bear a son, and a razor shall not come up on his head, but the boy will be a nazarite of God from the womb, and he will begin to save Israel out of the hand of the Philistines.
+5.for behold, you are with child, and you will bear a son, and no razor shall come upon his head, but the boy will be a nazirite to God from the womb, and he will begin to deliver Israel out of the hand of the Philistines.

 6. And the woman went and told her husband, saying, “A man of God came to me, and his appearance was like the appearance of an angel of God, very fearsome, but I did not ask him where he was from, and he did not tell me his name.

-8. And Manoah made entreaty to Jehovah, and he said, “[?]
-O my Lord, let the man of God you sent come again, I pray, to us and show us how we are to deal with the child that will be born.”
+¶8.
+And Manoah made entreaty to Jehovah, and he said, “Please, my Lord, let the man of God you sent come again to us, I pray, and show us how we are to deal with the child that will be born.”